Morty486/GSC_Package_Project/README.md

 For instance, suppose we want to sample 1000 rows with a ratio of 0.7856.
 We first increase the size to 10000 rows, meaning 7856 rows needs to be sorted.
-By sampling without replacement, we select 1000 rows as our final simulation data
+By sampling without replacement, we select 1000 rows as our final simulation data.

+\
+\
+Additionally, we fixed the issues in bivariate setting.

+### Other Features:

+- Allow visulization for simulation results.